tsoguri/america-on-tech/README.md

-# america-on-tech
+# America on Tech: Intro to AI

-SME material for America on Tech - Intro to AI course(2025)
+Material created for America on Tech, as an SME for their Intro to AI course.